xueqiao-li/cv/README.md

 # **Xueqiao Li**
-_Doctoral student based in Department of Psychology, University of Jyväskylä, Finland_
+_PostDoc based in Department of Psychology, University of Jyväskylä, Finland_

 ### **Personal details and the data of the CV:**